fooplugins/fooconvert/readme.txt

 = AI Popup Builder =

-Start with a simple prompt and let FooConvert's AI Popup Builder create an editable popup draft for you.
+Start with a simple prompt and let FooConvert's AI Popup Builder create a high converting popup that matches your website brand.
 It can help with campaign ideas, copy, layout, images, and brand fit, so you can launch faster without starting from a blank canvas.
 The AI tools require WordPress 7 or newer and a configured WordPress AI connector.

 - Create bars, flyouts, and overlays from natural-language prompts.
-- Use starter prompts for common campaigns like discounts, free shipping, newsletters, and launch offers.
+- Use one of our starter prompts for common campaigns to get your going faster.
-- Save generated campaigns as draft popups and keep editing them in the block editor.
+- Edit existing popups using natural language to save time.
-- Match popup colors, fonts, spacing, and button styles to your brand.
+- Match popup colors, fonts, spacing, and button styles to your website brand.
-- Reuse saved Brand Context across generated campaigns.
+- Reuse your Brand Context across all your popups.
-- Generate or reuse matching popup images and backgrounds when image generation is enabled.
-- Preview the popup and review the conversion strategy before publishing.
+- Generate background images for your popups.
+- Built in conversion playbook to help you create high converting popups.

 = Building Popup Content =